- Helpful guidelines for evaluating therapy/counselling experiences

-Questions to ask the counselor if you are seeking support due to an abusive partner.
+Questions to ask a counselor if you are seeking support due to an abusive partner.

 - I’m not sure if what is happening to me is actually abuse.
-My husband/partner/boyfriend has (hit me, threatened me, called me names, pushed me).
+My partner (hits me, threatens me, calls me names, controls who I visit).
 Would you say this is abuse?

 Hitting, threatening, calling names, and pushing are all forms of abuse.
 If the person who is being abusive is someone you love, it is common to want to make excuses for that behaviour (work stress, business, financial pressure, etc.).
 No one deserves abuse.
 The person who is being abused is not responsible for the abuse, the abuser is responsible for his/her own actions.

-2. I am nervous that if we come to counselling together, that he will make it sound like everything is my fault and I might not stand up for myself.
-How will you know if he is telling the truth?
+2. I am nervous that if we come to counselling together my partner will make it sound like everything is my fault and I might not stand up for myself.
+How will you know if my partner is telling the truth?

 3.Whom do you believe to be responsible for the abuse?

 Often when a person is being abused, they are told over and over that it is their fault that this is happening to them.
-Rather than the abuser taking responsibility for his/her actions, blame is often placed on the victim.
+Rather than the abuser taking responsibility for their actions, blame is often placed on the victim.
 For example, sometimes women will be told the abuse happens because they don’t have good enough boundaries.
-A good counsellor will recognize that a woman living with abuse is the expert on her own relationship dynamics.
-Only she will know from her own experiences and gut instincts what responses to the abusive behaviours would be safest for her.
-Putting up boundaries and standing up to abusive behaviour can be extremely dangerous for women living with abuse.
+A good counsellor will recognize that a person living with abuse is the expert on the relationship dynamics.
+Only they will know from their own experiences and gut instincts what responses to the abusive behaviours are safest.
+Putting up boundaries and standing up to abusive behaviour can be extremely dangerous for people living with abuse.